How to spot a clone vs authentic NanoVNA

 If you already own a device and aren't sure if it's authentic, check the boot screen or the Config > Version menu.
 Authentic devices will reference the official NanoRFE website.
 If you attempt to flash our latest firmware onto a clone, you will likely get a white screen due to mismatched display drivers used by counterfeiters.

-Where to Buy an Authentic NanoVNA
+Where to buy an authentic NanoVNA

 The safest way to ensure you are getting original hardware with genuine after-sales support is to buy directly from our authorized stores.
 Avoid random third-party sellers offering prices that seem "too good to be true."